-Tupper's Jedi Mind Power: At the risk of sounding like Master Yoda, If y is a positive integer number, then why floor? mmm?
-Obfuscating I think, this padawan is.
+Tupper’s Jedi Mind Power: At the risk of sounding like Master Yoda, if y is a positive integer number, then why floor?
+Hmm?
+Obfuscating I think, this Padawan is.

 The reason why I think that is because mod (⌊y⌋, 17): y contains the constant k when the bitmap offset is zero or y = 0.
 Therefore, if you are using the casting or division by factors approach and doing this in your head, then mod(y, 17) will return a zero.
 It produces a zero because it divides k completely by 17, just do not do it too often in your head otherwise you will need a heatsink. :-) When you add 1 to the value of y, then its contents will be k + 1, which is the pixel offset, and when you run that through the mod function again in the next loop the result will obviously be 1, because that is the remainder!
 When the offset is 2, y = k + 2 which runs through the mod function producing a remainder of 2.
 This is going to happen all the way up to 16...
 Do you follow?
 Therefore, the whole of that mod sequence is simply a glorified counter, which counts from 0 to 16!

 Now, obviously x is going to be a counter implementation counting from 0 to 105 that you are expected to sweep in order to plot the display output.
 Since x is a positive integer value why floor x?
-And for the same reason why floor the result of the second mod function. mod by its very nature will return an integer value because it's the remainder.
+In addition, for the same reason why floor the result of the second mod function.
+A mod by its very nature will return an integer value because it is the remainder.
 If integer value it is then why floor?
-However his paper did mention using a high-precision floating-point package, therefore this might be a general purpose formula designed for all types of software packages...
+However, his paper did mention using a high-precision floating-point package, therefore this might be a general-purpose formula designed for all types of software packages...

 I was scratching my head until 5 minutes↓ - 3 aspirins later I reached further down to the branch-cut and tracking section of the paper when the whole thing fell into place, and this is what I saw.